Kahler-Einstein metric near an isolated log canonical singularity: Introduction

 \end{theorem}

 The construction from Theorem \ref{main1} gives infinitely many K\"ahler-Einstein metrics near the log canonical singularity $p$ by assigning different boundary conditions.
-However, certain asymptotic rigidity should hold for such complete K\"ahler-Einstein metrics.
-More precisely, the asymptotic geometric behavior of complete K\"ahler-Einstein metrics near a log canonical singularity $p$ should be completely determined by the algebraic structure of $p$.
+However, certain asymptotic stability should hold for such complete K\"ahler-Einstein metrics.
+More precisely, the asymptotic geometric behavior of complete K\"ahler-Einstein metrics near a log canonical singularity $p$ should be completely determined by the analytic structure of $p$.

-Our next result is to establish a volume rigidity for such complete K\"ahler-Einstein metrics.
+Our next result is to establish a volume stability for such complete K\"ahler-Einstein metrics.
 We can always shrink $\cU$ slightly because we are interested in the behavior of complete K\"ahler-Einstein metrics near the isolated log canonical singularity $p$.

 \begin{theorem} Let $g_{KE}$ and $g'_{KE}$ be two K\"ahler-Einstein metrics on $\cU \setminus \{ p\}$ for an isolated log canonical (non-log terminal) singularity $p$.
 Let $R(x)$ and $R'(x)$ be the distance functions from any point $x\in \cU\setminus\{p\}$ to $\partial \cU$ with respect to $g_{KE}$ and $g'_{KE}$.
 If both $g_{KE}$ and $g'_{KE}$ are complete near $p$, then there exits $c=c(n)>0$ such that